-Payroll funding is a means of infusing cash into a staffing firm in order to supplement the firm’s working capital.
+Payroll funding, also known as invoice factoring, is a means of infusing cash into a staffing firm in order to supplement the firm’s working capital.
 More often than not, staffing companies are required to pay employees on a weekly or bi-weekly basis.
 However, their customers remit payment 15 to 30 to 45 plus days later.
-This gap between when staffing companies must pay their employees and when payment is remitted by their customers causes enormous strain on cash balances
+This gap between when staffing agencies must pay their employees and when payment is remitted by their customers causes enormous strain on cash balances.

-Unlike most traditional lenders, we’re committed to partnering with small and mid-sized staffing firms.
-The Southern Bank has a working capital solution for staffing companies regardless of a business’s life cycle.
+Unlike most traditional lenders, we’re committed to partnering with small and mid-sized staffing firms. altLINE has a working capital solution for staffing companies regardless of a business’s lifecycle.

-By partnering with The Southern Bank, staffing firms benefit from:
+By partnering with altLINE, staffing agencies benefit from:

-- Direct bank funding leading to some of the lowest rates in the market
+- Direct bank funding, resulting in some of the lowest rates in the market

 - An FDIC regulated lender that puts a premium on customer service

 - The confidence in the marketplace of working with a bank